codingColinMcM/Employee-Information-Database-MySQL/README.md

 # Employee-Information-Database-MySQL

-Well, regardless of if I needed to study
+Well, regardless of if I needed to study the

 ## Description